edinssonmelo/edinssonmelo/README.md

 ### 🚀 About Me
 I’m a Software Engineer focused on AI-first solutions.
-I help people build software products that creates real value and get to market fast.
+I help people build software products that solve real problems with an AI approach.

 ### Skills